csett86/kafka-mqtt-bridge/README.md

 # Kafka-MQTT Bridge

-A Go application that bridges messages between Apache Kafka and MQTT brokers.
-This service reads messages from a Kafka topic and publishes them to an MQTT topic, enabling seamless integration between these two popular messaging systems.
+A Go application that bridges messages between Apache Kafka and MQTT brokers bidirectionally.
+This service reads messages from a single Kafka topic and publishes them to a single MQTT topic, and vice versa, enabling seamless integration between these two popular messaging systems.
+It supports MQTT QoS and only commits reads to Kafka once successfully delivered to MQTT.

 ## Features

 - Bidirectional message bridging between Kafka and MQTT
-- Configurable Kafka and MQTT connection settings
+- Configurable Kafka and MQTT connection settings in a single config file
+- Static binary releases for linux and windows without any dependencies
+- Implemented in Go with very low memory footprint (10MB)
 - Graceful shutdown handling
 - Comprehensive logging with Zap
 - Production-ready code structure following Go best practices